-TOMATOES Aaron Aliotti Western/Mexico:
+TOMATOES Aaron Aliotti

-The West has light supply and color on both
+Western/Mexico:

-Romas and rounds.
+The West has light supply and color on both Romas and Rounds.
 The demand is strong, but supplies are short.
 Quality on a lot of the Mexican crossings is very questionable.
 A lot of that fruit is coming from growing areas that were hurt by storms.
 It is essentially a salvage crop for some areas.
 Most of the fruit showing up at the border crossings are very light in color or actually green in color.
-So like rounds, color is a major issue for Romas.
-Southern California will be finishing up next week, which sends us to Mexico for all Western products.
-Both Mexican growing areas that are in production are experiencing reduced yields due to normal seasonal decline and past weather issues.
-Availability is expected to remain tight until Western Mexico gets back in the swing late December.
+So like Rounds, color is a major issue for Romas.
+Southern California will be finishing up this week, which sends us to Mexico for all Western product.
+Both Mexico growing areas in production are experiencing reduced vields due to normal seasonal decline and past weather issues.
+Availability is expected to remain tight until Western Mexico gets back in the swing in late December.